iliafilimonov1/food-tracker/README.md

 # Food tracker project

+## Metrics:

+* **Lighthouse**:

+## Introduction

-Make a POST request to the Firebase API when the user submits the form.
-This will allow the user to select a food from the dropdown, enter the number of carbs, protein, and fat.
-When the form is submitted, a POST request should be sent containing the data provided by the user, following the API documentation below.
+**Food tracker** — This is a javascript application that uses Firebase API as a backend.
+It allows the user to select a food from the dropdown, enter the number of carbs, protein, and fat.
+When the form is submitted, a POST request is sent containing the data provided by the user, following the API documentation below.

 ## Setup